-- 11. Regarding the Subdistrict's request to aggregate depletions with other subdistricts, the Subdistrict may make requests for these types of changes formally to the Division Engineer, providing details of the request and documentation supporting the need to make a change to the approved ARP depletion schedule.
+- 9. Regarding the Subdistrict's request to aggregate depletions owed between stream reaches on the Rio Grande, as long as there is a curtailment in effect on the Rio Grande to satisfy Compact obligations and the daily curtailment amount is in excess of the daily negative depletions in Stream Reaches 1 and 3, the depletions owed to all reaches may be aggregated, or summed, on a daily basis through the irrigation season.
+The depletion remedy can be made for the aggregate and if the release is made from a reservoir, transit losses will be added.
+It is acceptable for depletions between stream reaches to be aggregated during the non-irrigation season.
+Should conditions change such that aggregation is not allowed, the Subdistrict will be notified and full depletion amounts owed must be remedied. - 10.
+In the event the CBP deliveries during the non-irrigation season months are not enough to remedy the total of the RGWCD Subdistricts non-irrigation season depletions, it is acceptable for the CBP deliveries during the irrigation season months be used to remedy the additional amount of non-irrigation season depletions.
+However, CBP deliveries may only be credited against non-irrigation season depletions that occur during the same calendar year and during the same ARP Year.
+In general, January through April CBP deliveries may be used to remedy January through March of the ARP Year depletions and May through December CBP deliveries may be used to remedy November and December ARP Year depletions.
+With the reduction in the Closed Basin Projects delivery to the Rio Grande down from 8,500 to 7,500 acre-feet as shown in the Division Engineer's Ten Day Report dated April 22nd, 2024, continuous monthly accounting to track the availability and timing of any deliveries, is required.
+Should the CBP deliveries fall short as happened in the 2022 and 2023 ARP Years, it will be necessary for the Subdistrict to provide enough replacement water to remedy the shortage for the non-irrigation season depletions. - 11.
+Regarding the Subdistrict's request to aggregate depletions with other subdistricts, the Subdistrict may make requests for these types of changes formally to the Division Engineer, providing details of the request and documentation supporting the need to make a change to the approved ARP depletion schedule.
 The Division Engineer will consider such a request when it is made, under the protocol of DWR and in light of the conditions on the particular stream at the time and, if deemed appropriate, approve the request.
 The Subdistrict will not adopt any change until after approval by the Division Engineer. - 12.
 All deliveries of replacement water shall be measured in a manner acceptable to the Division Engineer.
 The Subdistrict shall install and maintain measuring devices as required by the Division Engineer for operation of this approved ARP. - 13.
 The Subdistrict must submit an Annual Review pursuant to Term and Condition #17 of the May 2010 Decree.
 The Annual Review will include information pertinent to the operation of the ARP in regard to the NPS contract wells. - 14.
-The Subdistrict must replace or remedy all Injurious Stream Depletions caused by non-augmented pumping associated with Subdistrict Wells. - 15.
-The Subdistrict must comply with the May 2010 Decree approving its Amended PWM, the April 2013 Decree, the Second Amended PWM, the approval conditions of the Second Amended PWM, and this ARP. - 16.
+The Subdistrict must replace or remedy all Injurious Stream Depletions caused by nonaugmented pumping associated with Subdistrict Wells.

+- 15. The Subdistrict must comply with the May 2010 Decree approving its Amended PWM, the April 2013 Decree, the Second Amended PWM, the approval conditions of the Second Amended PWM, and this ARP. - 16.
 The Subdistrict must continue to work toward sustainability of the unconfined aquifer in accordance with the PWM.